-- 2. The proposal should clearly state what is the impact of the solution by the selection of appropriate KPIs with targets (nb of jobs created, nb of product launched, nb of start up created, amount of investment attracted...).
-The innovativeness of the solution should be clearly justified with a description of the state of the art and the inclusion of a table describing the competitive advantage of the solution versus available one(s) already in the market (price, properties, environmental footprint...) - The TRL level should be clearly supported by past project results, and if the solution could potentially lead to an investment project (for example via the European Raw Materials Alliance), briefly describe the continuation of the project. - 3.
-Commercial attractiveness: Clearly identify the products and/or services, how will you produce and deliver them it and how do you intend to sell it, who are the end users and customers (list potential ones, are they part of your project consortium?), what is the market dynamics and forecast, what is your business model.
-Important information to cover could be: pricing range for your product/service, expected production capacity, CAPEX and OPEX, sales ramp up, service and coverage expansion plans, accurate market data preferably from real customer(s) which are supporting your market analysis, market size and forecast, time to market of your product/service and additional investment if needed. - 4.
-Commercialization capacity to enter the market: Who will produce what?
-Who will commercialize what?
-What is their role during the project? what is the background of the members of the commercialisation organization?
+- 3. The innovativeness of the solution should be clearly justified with a description of the state of the art and the inclusion of a table describing the competitive advantage of the solution versus available one(s) already in the market (price, properties, environmental footprint...).
+The TRL level needs to be clearly supported by past project results, and if the solution could potentially lead to an investment project (for example via the European Raw Materials Alliance), briefly describe the continuation of the Project. - 4.
+Commercial attractiveness: Clearly identify the products and/or services.
+How you will produce and deliver them?
+How do you intend to sell them?
+Who are the end users and customers (list potential ones, are they part of your project Consortium)?
+What is the market dynamics and forecast?
+What is your business model?
+Important information to cover could be: pricing range for your product/service, expected production capacity, CAPEX and OPEX, sales ramp up, service and coverage expansion plans, accurate market data preferably from real customer(s) which are supporting your market analysis, market size and forecast, time to market of your product/service and additional investment if needed. - 5.
+Commercialisation capacity to enter the market: Who will produce what?
+Who will commercialise what?
+What is their role during the project?
+What is the background of the members of the commercialisation organisation?
 Do you have access to the potential end user and future customers for validation and piloting?
 Important information to cover could be: if several products/services are to be launched who will be responsible for their commercialisation, under what business model and how is the agreement between involved partners.
-This shall include IP provisions and secured access to IP for exploitation and if it is the case on IPR commercialisation - 5.
-Pay-back capped to 100% of the EIT grant plus a project-specific, risk-related mark-up to be defined for each individual case, with an agreement between the partners on the share of the profit.
-For each product/service, who will provide the pay-back, what amount and the timeline.
-Please provide a table for the payback calculation based on sales forecast (including each product/service to be commercialised) and proposed methodology, be it based on sales revenue sharing with or without a threshold related to break-even in case of investment needed prior to start production.
+This shall include IP provisions and secured access to IP for exploitation and if it is the case on IPR commercialisation.
+Please note that final recipients of funding will be obligated to comply with the IPR rules under Article 16 of the MGA.